Azure/arc_jumpstart_drops/script_automation/arc_k8s_secret_store_extension/README.md

   ```
   ![Screenshot showing k8s secrets](./artifacts/media/syncK8sSecrets.png)

-- Run below command to validate the synchronized secret values, now stored in the Kubernetes secret store.
+- Run below command to validate the synchronized secret values, stored in the Kubernetes secret store.
 You can also validate the value from the Key Vault deployed in the resource group.
   ```shell
     kubectl get secret js-secret-sync --namespace js-namespace -o jsonpath="{.data.js-secret}" | base64 -d
   ```